SmrtShopper/smart-shopper/README.md

 # comp20-spring2015-team9

-1. Title: Smart Shopper
+Smart Shopper

 2. Problem Statement:

-   Grocery lists should be more than just todo lists.
+   - Grocery lists should be more than just todo lists.
 By making a dynamic grocery list that is both mobile and desktop facing, it is possible to create a new user experience where grocery lists aid in reminding about foods that are expiring (like milk), reveal nutrition facts about and prices of food, or even enable group sharing for a family or group of friends.

 3. Solution:
-  We are going to create a product which implements a number of features to improve the efficiency and utility of grocery lists.
+  - We are going to create a product which implements a number of features to improve the efficiency and utility of grocery lists.
       A more full-featured grocery list will make the experience of shopping regularly much simpler and more enjoyable (and less prone to error with forgetting about items expiring).

 4. Features:
   - Persistent storage of a person’s data